csci338/fall2024/pages/syllabus.md

 ## Course Materials & Resources

 ### Books
-We will be reading selected chapters from two different books:
-* <a href="https://abseil.io/resources/swe-book" target="_blank">Software Engineering at Google</a>.
+We will be reading selected chapters from  <a href="https://abseil.io/resources/swe-book" target="_blank">Software Engineering at Google</a>.
 There is a free copy of the book online, or you can order a hardcopy.
-* <a href="https://www.oreilly.com/library/view/the-agile-samurai/9781680500066/" target="_blank">The Agile Samurai</a>.
-How Agile masters deliver great software.
-Jonathan Rasmusson.
-   * A digital version of this book can be accessed via the UNCA library.
-Just sign into <a href="https://www.oreilly.com" target="_blank">https://www.oreilly.com</a> with your UNCA email address and then search for the book.

 ### Software
 This course will utilize many different software packages, libraries, and tools (all free), including the ones listed below.
 You will probably need around 5GB of disk space to run these programs.
 Installing and configuring programming software can be a hassle, but it is part of the process of developing your working computing knowledge.
 We will help you.